varigence/docs/bimlflex/user-guide/importing-metadata.md

 Controls if existing metadata should be retained during the import of metadata.

-* All Changes, Don’t override anything.
+* All Changes, Don't override anything.
 * Data Type Changes
 * Column Order Changes
 * Foreign Key Changes